bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

 This whole digression into thermodynamics is not for naught!
 We are in fact going to use the canonical ensemble to model and sample from our target distribution.
-Here's the setup for target density (or something proportional to it) :math:`f({\bf x})` with :math:`D` variable in its support:
+Here's the setup for target density (or something proportional to it) :math:`f({\bf x})` with :math:`D` variables in its support:

 * **Position variables** (:math:`q`): The :math:`D` variables of our target distribution (the one we want to sample from) will correspond to our position variables :math:`\bf q`.
-Instead of our canonical distribution existing in (usually) 3 dimensions, we'll be using :math:`D` position dimensions.
+Instead of our canonical distribution existing in (usually) 3 dimensions for a physical system, we'll be using :math:`D` position dimensions for HMC.
 * **Momentum variables** (:math:`p`): :math:`D` corresponding momentum
   variables will be introduced artificially in order for the Hamiltonian dynamics to operate.
-They will allow us to simulate the particle moving around as well as it randomly changing position when it interacts with the heat bath.
+They will allow us to simulate both the particle moving around as well as the random changes in direction that occur when it interacts with the heat bath.
 * **Potential energy** (:math:`U(q)`): The potential energy will be the negative logarithm of our target density (up to a normalizing constant):